Escrava Anastacia

-History of the Saint
+Biography

 Without an official history, accounts of Anastácia's life vary, though all agree that she was enslaved.
 Some place her birth in Brazil, where it is stipulated that Anastácia was born to an enslaved West African woman whom the plantation owner raped, resulting in the first black child with blue eyes.
-The enslaver had the baby sent away, to hide the evidence of his 'infidelity' from his wife.
+The enslaver had the baby sent away, to hide the evidence of his "infidelity" from his wife.

 Other traditions describe Anastácia as herself African-born, a royal princess who was enslaved and shipped to Brazil.
 According to Carlos de Lima, a Brazilian historian, the enslaved princess became a housekeeper on a sugar cane plantation.

 In all versions, the enslavers treat Anastácia cruelly.
 She stoically bears these horrors and treats all people with love.
 Often she is blessed with tremendous healing powers and performs other miracles.
 Eventually, she is punished by her owners by being forced to wear a muzzle-like mask, which prevents her from speaking, and a heavy iron collar.
 The reasons given for this punishment vary: some stories report her aiding in the escape of other enslaved people; in others, she resisted rape by the plantation master; and yet another places the blame on a plantation mistress jealous of Anastácia's beauty.

 After a prolonged period of suffering, all the while performing more miracles of healing and peace, Anastácia dies of tetanus from the collar.
 It is often claimed that she healed the son of the plantation owners, and forgave their cruelty as she died.